aavalerin/4x4-Keypad-Reader-on-a-Xilinx-Artix-7-FPGA/README.md

 Module Parts:

-Diagrams: There is a PDF with all the diagrams explained, named "KeyReaderDesignDiagrams," if you want to check it out.
+Diagrams: There is a PDF with all the diagrams explained, named "KeyReaderDesignDiagrams" if you want to check it out.
 It's pretty cool!
 I made it on Proteus because it was part of the full documentation of a larger project I had to complete in a Lab course.
 However, the explanation there is in Spanish.
 So, here's a quick explanation of how it works:

 There are three main parts: Control of the Output Columns, Debouncing of the Row Input Signals, and the Decoder for the Button Pressed.